themesberg/flowbite/content/forms/timepicker.md

 {{< /example >}}

 ## Timerange with dropdown

+This example can be used to show the timerange picker inside a dropdown only when clicking on a button.

 {{< example id="timepicker-range-selector-dropdown-example" class="flex justify-center items-center" github="components/timepicker.md" show_dark=true iframeHeight="260" javascript=`
 const dropdown = FlowbiteInstances.getInstance('Dropdown', 'dropdownTimepicker');